sschoebinger/rhs-demo-consumer/README.md

 # RHS demo consumer

 This demo consumer polls the warnings from the RHS service continuously.
-By default it creates each 10 minutes a json file which contains the received warnings.
+By default it creates each 10 minutes a json file which contains the received warnings in [geojson](https://geojson.org/) format.
+See this [example file](./example/2025-04-04_21-46-34.json) for more details.
+The json files can be visualized on [geojson.io](https://geojson.io/) and [kepler.gl](https://kepler.gl/demo).

 The following properties must be requested from the [RHS support](https://www.bosch-mobility.com/de/loesungen/assistenzsysteme/connected-map-services/):